dkoh12/agenticai/a2a/README.md

-# AutoGen Agent-to-Agent Communication Examples
+# CrewAI Agent-to-Agent Communication Examples

-This folder contains examples of **true Agent-to-Agent (A2A) communication** using Microsoft's AutoGen framework with local Ollama models.
+This folder contains examples of **true Agent-to-Agent (A2A) communication** using CrewAI framework with local Ollama models.

 ## 🎯 What is A2A Communication?